eth-sri/eth-sri.github.io/_blogposts/k2think.md

 ### Unfair comparisons with best-of-n and external model use

-The paper’s main results table reports K2-Think’s best-of-3 performance, a well-known method to improve model performance.
+The paper’s main results table reports K2-Think’s best-of-3 performance, a <a href="https://aclanthology.org/2024.acl-long.617/">well-known</a> <a href="https://arxiv.org/abs/2501.13007">method</a> to improve model performance.
 All other models are evaluated using best-of-1, posing them at a significant disadvantage.
-To make matters worse, the best-of-3 judgment is made by an unspecified “external model”.
+To make matters worse, the best-of-3 judgment is made by an unspecified “external model”, which could have arbitrary size.
 This same external model is also used to provide K2-Think with detailed problem-solving plans.
-The authors define this entire pipeline as “K2-Think,” with the model itself being only one component.
+The authors define this entire pipeline as “K2-Think,” with the model itself being only one component, undermining the claim that K2-Think relies only on a small 32B parameter model.

 Comparing this pipeline to other models without the pipeline, as done in the paper, is invalid.
 The pipeline itself could be easily applied to other models and would similarly increase their score.
 Without the external help, K2-Think’s performance is worse than Nemotron 32B, a similarly-sized model trained with a similar methodology on Qwen2.5 32B and released in July.